jiangwenyuan/nuster/README.md

 4. `/disk-async` will be cached in memory and return to the client, cached data will be saved to disk later
 5. other requests will be cached only in memory

+# Sample fetches

+Nuster introduced following sample fetches

+## nuster.cache.hit: boolean

+Returns a boolean indicating whether it's a HIT or not and can be used like

+    http-response set-header x-cache hit if { nuster.cache.hit }

 # FAQ